Berkeley-Correctness-Group/DLint/README.md

 ### Try DLint on VirtualBox

 If you do not have a Mac or Linux OS or a 64bit machine (or if you just want to try DLint without going through those installation steps), one option would be using DLint on a virtual machine.
+A step-by-step guide is [available](https://github.com/Berkeley-Correctness-Group/DLint/wiki/Try-DLint-on-a-Virtual-Machine).

 Download [VirtualBox](https://www.VirtualBox.org/) and [DLint VirtualBox image](https://berkeley.box.com/s/m6eys03sihdfm030hqdhaqy05smgjpcb) (1.28GB, MD5: ```1429e4a3bda83169b6ea195952c25c4e```)